-GRN provides its own User Guide, and you may find the answer to your question there.
+SaberCopy provides a built in User Guide and you may find the answer to your question there.
 Click on the "User Guide" button on the bottom right.
 A PDF will be opened for you.

 You may also download the guide here.